 The M.B.A.
 Program: The M.B.A. curriculum totals 64 quarter credit hours including 13 required courses (for 52 quarter credit hours).
-M.B.A. students are required to complete the 500-level foundation courses at a grade of 'B' or better and successfully complete the 13 required courses plus 12 quarter credit hours in elective coursework at a 3.000 or higher cumulative GPA.
+M.B.A. students are required to complete the 500-level foundation courses at a grade of "B" or better and successfully complete the 13 required courses plus 12 quarter credit hours in elective coursework at a 3.000 or higher cumulative GPA.
 All coursework with a grade below "C" must be repeated for the course to apply toward graduation and/or certificate requirements.
-Courses designated as foundation courses, as identified in the catalog, require a grade of a "B" or better to apply toward graduation/certificate requirements.
+Courses designated as foundation courses, as identified in the catalog, require a grade of "B" or better to apply toward graduation/certificate requirements.
 Learning team and online courses require individual academic work and team projects.

-Course Substitutions and Waivers: Course substitutions and waivers for foundation level courses may be determined on a case-by-case basis.
-Students with a graduate business degree or a professional certificate/licensure (e.g., certified public accountant, project management professional, and other accepted professional certifications within the same field of expertise) may be eligible for a course substitution/waiver.
-Students with extensive undergraduate equivalent coursework completed at a 3.000 or higher GPA taken within seven (7) years from the date of application to the M.B.A. program may be eligible for a course substitution/waiver.
-Course substitutions/waivers cannot be awarded for professional work/life experience.
+Course Waivers: Course waivers for foundation level courses may be determined on a case-by-case basis.
+Students with a graduate business degree or a professional certificate/licensure (e.g., certified public accountant, project management professional, and other accepted professional certifications within the same field of expertise) may be eligible for a course waiver.
+Students with extensive undergraduate equivalent coursework completed at a 3.000 or higher GPA taken within seven years from the date of application to the M.B.A. program may be eligible for a course waiver.
+Course waivers cannot be awarded for professional work/life experience.

-Transfer Credit: In order to qualify for transfer credit, the course must be an appropriate graduatelevel course, must have been taken within the last five (5) years and must have resulted in a grade of "B" or better.
+Transfer Credit: In order to qualify for transfer credit, the course must be an appropriate graduate-level course, must have been taken within the last five years and must have resulted in a grade of "B" or better.
 Students must submit transcripts for departmental approval prior to the end of the first term after acceptance.

-General Equipment: Wireless access throughout the building, public area visual displays, student study areas, carrels with PC's, a common area printer, audio/visual equipment (LCD Projector and/or TV monitor), a lectern w/PC, white boards, potential smart boards.
+General Equipment: Wireless access throughout the building, public area visual displays, student study areas, carrels with PCs, a common area printer, audio/visual equipment (LCD Projector and/or TV monitor), a lectern with a PC, white boards and potential smartboards.

-Graduate Employment Opportunities: Bureau of Labor Statistics predictions indicate that occupations that require post-secondary education should grow faster than those that require a high school education or less.
+Graduate Employment Opportunities: U.S. Bureau of Labor Statistics predictions indicate that occupations that require post-secondary education should grow faster than those that require a high school education or less.

-Job Opportunities: Accounting, Advertising Executive, Banker, Commodity Broker, Management Consultant, Marketing Executive, Human Resource Manager, Systems Analyst
+Job Opportunities: Accounting, Advertising Executive, Banker, Commodity Broker, Management Consultant, Marketing Executive, Human Resource Manager or Systems Analyst.